ironpeakservices/ironpeak.be/content/blog/Caldera-Blog-Task.md

 The script we need is going to be generated when we select the agent and the platform we want to implement it on as seen above.
 After the script has been succesfully launched we get a prompt on the agents page where we see what host, platform and status of said connection.

-#### Abilities
+### Abilities

-is the part where we see the tactics/techniques that can be executed on the running agents.
+This is the part where we see the tactics/techniques that can be executed on the running agents.

 It sounds similar to the agents but the agents are the components that make it possible to use different tools (abilities) on the victim pc.
 Here we have a enormous amount of prefabricated tactics to customize an attack that all come from MITRE's website. on the left we can make a selection of Tasks, Techniques, Plugins and platform we want to perform the attack on.
 TL;DR it shows all the possible combinations of settings to make an attack possible.